constellation-daq/Constellation/docs/protocols/cscp.md

 * `SUCCESS`: The command was successfully received and is executed.
 * `INVALID`: The command is invalid, e.g. it does not represent a valid transition out of the current state or the command is entirely unknown.
 * `NOTIMPLEMENTED`: The command is an optional feature or transition that is not implemented by the replying satellite host.
-* `INCOMPLETE`: The command is valid but mandatory payload information for this command is missing.
+* `INCOMPLETE`: The command is valid but mandatory payload information for this command is missing or incorrectly formatted.

 ### Request Payload